CityofSantaMonica/Orchard.Harvest2014/Day-3/The Future of Orchard.md

 > Does ASP.NET vNext have a place for Orchard?

 > Yeah, we need Orchard to work there.
-It's important for them [the ASP.NET vNext], because it validates whether or not ASP.NET vNext works.
+It's important for [the ASP.NET team], because it validates whether or not ASP.NET vNext works.

 ###Benefits